Badhansen/tauriv2-next.js-shadcn-template/README.md

 - TypeScript frontend using [Next.js 15](https://nextjs.org/) React framework
 - [TailwindCSS 4](https://tailwindcss.com/) as a utility-first atomic CSS framework
   - The example page in this template app has been updated to use only TailwindCSS
+- [shadcn/ui](https://ui.shadcn.com/) components pre-configured and ready to use
+  - Beautiful, accessible, and customizable UI components built on top of Radix UI
+  - Consistent design system with proper theming support
+  - Components are copy-paste friendly and fully customizable
-  - While not included by default, consider using [React Aria components](https://react-spectrum.adobe.com/react-aria/index.html) and/or [HeadlessUI components](https://headlessui.com/) for completely unstyled and fully accessible UI components, which integrate nicely with TailwindCSS
+  - While not included by default, consider using [React Aria components](https://react-spectrum.adobe.com/react-aria/index.html) and/or [HeadlessUI components](https://headlessui.com/) for additional completely unstyled and fully accessible UI components
 - Opinionated formatting and linting already setup and enabled
   - [Biome](https://biomejs.dev/) for a combination of fast formatting, linting, and import sorting of TypeScript code, and [ESLint](https://eslint.org/) for any missing